 How do I sign up for Honors WBL?

 Speak with your coordinator directly if you are interested in the Honors Program.
+You can view detailed information here.
 You must have previously had honors coursework to be considered.

 What schedule works best with WBL?